-After learning the delicate craft of European artisanal cheesemaking on a family farm in Brittany, France in the 70s, Allison Hooper was working as a state dairy lab technician in Vermont when she got a call that would materially change her career path.
-In his capacity as the marketing director of the Vermont Department of Agriculture, Bob Reese was on the hunt for chevre to serve at a special state dinner.
-Today, that would seem like an easy enough need to fill but in the 80s, things were different.
-However, Bob had a feeling Allison might be able to help him out.
-Allison made the chevre herself and so successful was that cheese that Bob and Allison started thinking about making a business out of it.
-Over twenty years later, Vermont Butter & Cheese Company is still making artisanal dairy products in the European tradition while championing local farms.
+After learning the delicate craft of European artisanal cheesemaking on a family farm in Brittany, France, in the 70s, Allison Hooper was working as a state dairy lab technician in Vermont when she got a call that would materially change her career path.
+Bob Reese, the marketing director of the Vermont Department of Agriculture, was on the hunt for chevre to serve at a special state dinner.
+Today, that would seem like an easy enough request but in the 80s, artisan cheesemaking had yet to find its footing in America.
+Allison made the chevre herself and it was so successful that Bob and Allison ended up founding the Vermont Butter and Cheese Company.
+Over twenty years later, the company, now known as the Vermont Creamery, is still making artisanal dairy products in the European tradition while championing local farms.

-Made from the same recipe as Vermont Butter & Cheese Company's Bijou, Coupole is named for its shape: a rounded dome.
-During the aging process, these snowy domes are given an additional light dusting of ash.
-Dense and creamy, Coupole is a touch milder than Bijou and Bonne Bouche.
-It also has a mild, sweet rind that grows more intriguingly yeasty as the cheese ages.
-Couple's paste is clean and citrusy, which contrasts with the stronger flavor of the rind.
+Made from the same recipe as Vermont Creamery's Bijou, Coupole is named for its shape: a rounded dome.
+Dense and creamy, Coupole is a touch milder in flavor than Bijou and Bonne Bouche.
+It also has a mild, sweet, wrinkly rind that grows more intriguingly yeasty as the cheese ages.
+Coupole's paste is clean and citrusy, which contrasts with the stronger flavor of the rind.

 Proprietor: Allison Hooper & Bob Reese